 We were due to compete in an indoor dog agility trial that day.
 Normally, I would have gotten up at 4:00 a.m. and driven down to the Rhode Island trial.
 But freezing rain was predicted for New Hampshire, so I’d driven down the night before.

-My heart dropped when I looked at my phone.
+My heart sank when I looked at my phone.
 Freezing rain was now predicted to start soon down here, too.
 When we’d left home, Rhode Island was only supposed to get rain.

 Should I skip the trial and head straight home before the roads became treacherous?
 I called my husband to see what was happening at home.
 “It’s already started here,” he said.
 “What do you think you’re going to do?”